Loading...

 A very nicely put together natural History museum.
 Large collection of minerals and mollusks.
 Lots of descriptions in English.
 Off the regular path, out of the tourist area.

-3 years ago Greg Nwrote only this for this place:
+3 years ago Greg N: it is necessary to add to this place:

 Interesting exhibition, modern, popular with school kids.
 Only drawback not all artefacts labelled with English descriptions but Google translate did the job.
 Helpful staff